jdittrich/userNeedResearchBook/text/allURBook.md

 would like to… but I can’t do this, because…«).

-Naturally the three general aspects of activities, motivations and problems are just giving a starting point for creating your questions.
+Naturally the three general aspects of activities, motivations and problems are just giving a starting point for developing your questions.
 Use them to create questions suitable for you own research.

-When you started with gathering data you can further refine your questions.
+When you have started with gathering data you can further refine your questions.
 You will get new ideas or want to refine questions.
 For example, in the research on graphic design I noticed that idea generation during work is present and an interesting topic to research.